laraditz/my-invois/README.md

 | ---------------------------------------------- | ---------------------------------------- |
 | Laraditz\MyInvois\Events\DocumentStatusUpdated | Trigger whenever document status updated |

-> Please note that LHDNM MyInvois do not provide any event webhook for the document status.
-So we need to check using `Document Details` service from time to time so that the status will get updated and trigger the `DocumentStatusUpdated` event.
+> Please note that LHDNM MyInvois does not offer webhook support for document status updates.
+Therefore, we can regularly check the document status using the `Document Details` service to retrieve the latest status and trigger the `DocumentStatusUpdated` event accordingly.

 ## Usage